 3 Closing mid-market price at the year end (Source: IRESS).

-Definitions of these Alternative Performance Measures (APMs) can be found in the Glossary on pages 99 to 101 of this Annual Report.
-The principal Key Performance Indicators (KPIs) are highlighted in the Business Report on pages 16 and 17.
+^{}Definitions of these Alternative Performance Measures (APMs) can be found in the Glossary on pages 104 to 106 of this Annual Report.
+The principal Key Performance Indicators (KPIs) are highlighted in the Business Report on page 18.

 DIVIDENDS